 Who is responsible for a mortgage after the borrower dies?

 To start, assumption of a mortgage after the death of a spouse is common because typically the surviving spouse applied for the loan with the deceased individual.
-In this scenario, the surviving spouse would need to prepare to assume the loan.
-They would be responsible for continuing to make mortgage payments.
+In some cases, survivors use life insurance policies or a home equity loan to cover the remaining mortgage balance and continue making payments.
+Some may also assume the loan and continue mortgage payments without refinancing.

 In truth, the above scenario is why many couples invest in life insurance.
 That way, if one spouse dies, the other can use the life insurance payment to pay off the mortgage.
 However, in the event that you have a reverse mortgage, you will not be responsible for paying off the mortgage until the last borrower dies or is unable to keep living in the home.

-On the other hand, if you were not a co-borrower on any of the deceased’s home loans, you’re under no responsibility to assume the mortgage.
+When someone inherits a house with a mortgage, they should check whether a home equity line of credit was attached to the home.
+Depending on the terms, the mortgage may require full repayment.
+Please note that if you were not a co-borrower on any of the deceased’s home loans, you’re under no responsibility to assume the mortgage.
 In this case, you have three options:

 What happens to a mortgage when the lender dies?

-Last but not least, it’s also worth discussing what happens to a mortgage when the lender dies.
+It’s also worth discussing what happens to a mortgage when the lender dies.
 Again, the answer to this question depends on how the deceased individual’s estate is handled.
-In some cases, you will owe your remaining mortgage payments directly to the lender’s estate.
+In some cases, you will owe your remaining mortgage payments directly to your mortgage lender’s estate.

 However, in other cases, the estate may sell the debt to another loan servicer.
 In that case, you would then be responsible for paying the new loan servicer.